- What Is It?

 Who are candidates for the lap band system?

 Most surgeons and programs will want to note a history of failed weight loss in the past using more conventional approaches.
 The procedure is indicated for adults only, and is not to be performed on those less than 18 years old.
 All patients must demonstrate an understanding of the procedure, and be willing to adhere to the lifestyle changes that are needed to make this procedure successful.
-Many large centers have a psychological assessment to assure that this last criteria is met.
+Most large centers have a psychological assessment to assure that this last criteria is met.

 LAGB is usually contraindicated if the potential patient has difficulty understanding the procedure, is emotionally unstable, or is dependent on drugs or alcohol.
 Those potential cases with a history of gastrointestinal problems such as ulcers need to be reviewed carefully.
 Similarly, those that have underlying medical conditions that make them high risk for surgery- such as heart or lung conditions- may be refused the procedure.
 Associated with these risks is a BMI of greater than 50kg/m2.
 In this group, there may be a request to lose weight prior to the procedure (although this seems paradoxical).
 Again, the risks of the procedure in this subgroup of obese patients may outweigh the benefits of surgery.
 By dropping the BMI under 50 kg.m2, outcomes may be better.

 While there is growing discussion about offering LAGB to those with a BMI of 30-35 who have diabetes, there are no current guidelines to allow for this.